Dr ALVY RAY SMITH - CURRICULUM VITÆ

 PROFESSIONAL HISTORY (see Bio)

 Founder and President.
+Historical writing.
 Digital photography.
-Scholarly genealogical studies.
+Scholarly genealogy.

 1994-2000